 We typically sell our products pursuant to individual purchase orders.
 We generally do not have long-term supply arrangements with our customers or minimum purchase requirements except that orders generally must be for standard pack quantities.
 Generally, our customers may cancel orders for standard products more than 30 days prior to shipment without incurring significant fees.
 We base our inventory levels in part on customers' estimates of demand for their products, which may not accurately predict the quantity or type of our products that our customers will want in the future or ultimately end up purchasing.
 Our ability to forecast demand is further complicated when our products are sold indirectly through downstream channel distributors and customers, as our forecasts for demand are then based on estimates provided by multiple parties throughout the downstream channel.
 To the extent we fail to forecast demand and product mix accurately or are unable to increase production or secure sufficient capacity and there is a mismatch between supply and demand for our products, it could limit our ability to meet customer demand and have a material adverse effect on our business.
 Many of our markets are characterized by short product lifecycles, which can lead to rapid obsolescence and price erosion.
 In addition, our customers may change their inventory practices on short notice for any reason.
-For example, our Client segment revenue decreased due to a decline in the PC market in the first half of 2023, and our Embedded segment revenue decreased as a result of an inventory correction in several end markets in the second half of 2023 and the first half of 2024.
+For example, our Embedded segment revenue decreased in 2024 as customers continued to normalize their inventory levels.
 We may build inventories during periods of anticipated growth, and the cancellation or deferral of product orders or overproduction due to failure of anticipated orders to materialize could result in excess or obsolete inventory, which could result in write-downs of inventory and an adverse effect on gross margins.
-Our customers may also experience a shortage of
+Our customers may also experience a shortage of, or delay in receiving certain components to build their products, which in turn may affect the demand for or the timing of our products.
+Recently, the U.S. government implemented a new license requirement for the export of certain semiconductor products to China (including Hong Kong and Macau) and D5 countries, or to companies headquartered in or with an ultimate parent located in such countries.
+This restriction impacts our AMD InstinctTM MI308 product.
+We expect to apply for licenses, there is no assurance that licenses will be granted in a timely fashion or at all by the U.S. government.
+We expect that the restriction may result in charges of approximately \$800 million in inventory and related reserves.
+As such, our revenues and results of operation could be negatively affected.